A day in the life of a support worker (9-5pm)…

 I arrive around 8.50am and sign in; the first thing I do is look in diary and check my emails as this is the best way to get updated regarding our clients, any incidents or quite often, I’ll find I have been delegated a task by one of our caseworkers or the Service Manager.

-Today one of the clients has an appointment with the Home Office in Liverpool for his screening interview whereby the UK Border Agency takes the personal details of the applicant, their journey to the UK, any other previous asylum claims in the UK or Europe; they take their biometrics (fingerprints and facial imaging) and give them a reference number for their application.
+Today one of the clients has an appointment with the Home Office for his screening interview whereby the UK Border Agency takes the personal details of the applicant, their journey to the UK, any other previous asylum claims in the UK or Europe; they take their biometrics (fingerprints and facial imaging) and give them a reference number for their application.
 I will be supporting him; the day will be a long one as there is around 2 and a half hours of travelling involved and I’ve chosen to go by car as it’s quicker and easier and I have business insurance.

 We arrive in good time for his appointment at 11.30 and decide to have a coffee while we wait.
 Our client is Vietnamese and the Home Office have arranged an interpreter for him.
 I wait for the client while he has the interview and his biometrics taken.
 We wait for his paperwork then head back to the safe house and arrive around 4pm.